nautobot/nautobot/nautobot/docs/apps/migrating-jobs-from-nautobot-v1.md

 As a result of the default database transaction being removed from Nautobot core, the `commit` argument has been removed.
 If a Job author wants to provide users the ability to bypass approval when `approval_required` is set, the Job must implement a `dryrun` variable using the newly introduced `DryRunVar`.
 The desired value of the variable will be passed to the run method just like any other variable but the Job author must implement the logic to handle the dryrun.

 The presence of a `dryrun = DryRunVar()` property on the Job class sets the `supports_dryrun` flag on the Job model, which allows users to bypass approval when `approval_required` is set.
-To implement a dryrun variable without allowing users to bypass approval, the `dryrun` variable should use the `BooleanVar` class instead of `DryRunVar`.
+To implement a dry run variable without allowing users to bypass approval, the `dryrun` variable should use the `BooleanVar` class instead of `DryRunVar`.

 The Job `commit_default` property has been renamed to `dryrun_default` and the default value as well as any existing database values have been flipped.

 #### Read-Only Meta Attribute

-The `read_only` Job field no longer changes the behavior of Nautobot core and is informational only in v2.0.
+The `read_only` Job field no longer forces an automatic database rollback at the end of the Job; it is informational only in v2.0.

 ### Job Registration

-All Jobs must be registered in the celery task registry to be available in Nautobot.
+All Jobs must be registered in the Celery task registry to be available in Nautobot.
 This must be accomplished by calling `nautobot.core.celery.register_jobs(*job_classes)` at the top level of a Job module so that it is registered when the module is imported.
 The `register_jobs` method accepts one or more job classes as arguments.

 !!! example
     ```py